Daanshaw/zenGo-gg20-benchmark/README.md

-ZenGo-GG20-ECDSA-Benchmark This repository contains a PowerShell script that benchmarks the performance of ZenGo's multi-party ECDSA GG20 protocol implementation.
+ZenGo-GG20-ECDSA-Benchmark This repository contains a PowerShell script that benchmarks the performance (time) of ZenGo's multi-party ECDSA GG20 protocol implementation (https://github.com/ZenGo-X/multi-party-ecdsa).
 The script measures the time required for key generation and signing operations for a specified threshold and number of parties.

 How to run the benchmark?